The Touriseum at Castel Trauttmansdorff near Merano tells the story of tourism in Tyrol.

 Image gallery: South Tyrol Museum of Tourism - Touriseum

-The South Tyrol Museum of Tourism - “Südtiroler Landesmuseum für Tourismus” in German, “Museo Provinciale del Turismo” in Italian - was inaugurated in 2003 at Castel Trauttmansdorff in Merano, place where the Empress Elisabeth of Austria used to spend her holidays.
-In fact, there is no better place for a tourism museum than the holiday residence where “Sisi” spent her holidays in Merano twice and undoubtedly boosted tourism in this area.
-By the way, the Touriseum is the first museum of the Alpine area that is completely dedicated to the history of tourism.
+The South Tyrol Museum of Tourism - “Südtiroler Landesmuseum für Tourismus” in German, “Museo Provinciale del Turismo” in Italian - was inaugurated in 2003 at Castel Trauttmansdorff in Merano (Meran).
+In fact, there is no better place for a tourism museum than the holiday residence where Sisi spent her cure stay in Merano twice and undoubtedly boosted tourism in this area.
+By the way, the Touriseum is the first museum of the Alpine area that is completely and exclusively dedicated to the history of tourism.
 Furthermore it is one of the 10 Provincial Museums of South Tyrol, an entity that also comprises other museums such as the South Tyrolean Cultural History Museum at Castel Tyrol or the South Tyrolean Wine Museum in Caldaro.

 Fridays in June, July and August: